1. What is UNICEF’s humanitarian role during armed conflict?

 8. What is UNICEF calling for?

 UNICEF appeals for world leaders to abide by their obligations under international humanitarian and human rights law to protect children suffering through this unprecedented catastrophe.
-Children need a humanitarian ceasefire now.
+The current ceasefire brings the greatest hope to allow humanitarian actors the opportunity to, safely and efficiently, implement the massive response so desperately needed for children.
 UNICEF continues to call for unrestricted access for aid to move across Gaza and for the safe release of all hostages.
 See all our calls for action here.